 Wafi Golpu: The Latest Mine to Menace Papua New Guinea

-Wafi Golpu Joint Venture (WGJV)–a partnership between Australia’s Newcrest Mining and South Africa’s Harmony Gold Mining Company–wants to build Papua New Guinea’s largest underground mine near the city of Lae and the Watut River.
-If approved, the Wafi Golpu mine would dump 13 million tonnes of waste per year into the Huon Gulf and the Coral Triangle.
+Wafi Golpu Joint Venture (WGJV)—a partnership between Australia’s Newcrest Mining and South Africa’s Harmony Gold Mining Company—wants to build Papua New Guinea’s largest underground mine near the city of Lae and the Watut River.
+If approved, the Wafi Golpu mine would dump 360 million tonnes over the life of the mine into the Huon Gulf and the Coral Triangle.

 The Coral Triangle is home to 76 percent of the world’s coral species, 15 of which are found nowhere else in the world.
 The diverse marine waters support a multi-billion dollar tuna industry, providing jobs and food security to subsistence fishers and local communities.
 The area also provides critical habitat for blue whales, dolphins, porpoises and marine turtles, as well as thousands of species of reef fish.
 Five species of endangered turtles make their home in the Huon Gulf and the Labu Lakes, just south of the planned mine dumping site, is one of the few remaining nesting grounds for the critically endangered West Pacific leatherback turtles.